markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 I bet most engineers, who don't subscribe to TDD, have gotten to where the production code is done, and they've come to write the tests and found the code isn't easily testable.
 This probably means your code doesn't adhere to some well regarded development patterns. **This doesn't mean, make all of the methods public!**

-5️⃣ TDD helps me write better code.
+:five: TDD helps me write better code.
 This often means it is more functional with few side-effects.
-6️⃣ TDD also helps me learn and get more comfortable with the test frameworks: I actually enjoy writing tests!
+:six: TDD also helps me learn and get more comfortable with the test frameworks: I actually enjoy writing tests!

 Similar, you've written the production code, you're beat, you're done.
 The last thing you want to do is write tests.
 You're validated further when you tell your business stakeholders, *"the work is done I just have the tests to write"*.
 They're response: *"don't bother, we need that feature out"*.

-7️⃣ I've written the tests up-front, and I get that regular feedback, as the tests go from red 🔴 to green 🟢.
+:seven: I've written the tests up-front, and I get that regular feedback, as the tests go from failing to passing.
-8️⃣ TDD gives me confidence that when all the tests are green 🟢, I've completed the full, working feature.
+:eight: TDD gives me confidence that when all the tests are green :green_circle:, I've completed the full, working feature.
 There have been times where I have such confidence, I don't even need to manually test the changes: I know it works because my tests tell me so.

 ## When to TDD